Skip to main content

 Pine Script and AI trading workflow research team

-Every trader knows that feeling—that pit in your stomach when you realize you've just repeated last month's mistake.
+Every trader knows that feeling — that pit in your stomach when you realize you've just repeated last month's mistake.
 You sold too soon, again.
 You broke your own risk rules, again.
-You let a flash of emotion cloud your judgment, again.
-The hard truth is simple: without a structured way to track and review your decisions, you’re doomed to repeat them.
-That structure is a detailed trading journal.
-It might sound basic, but it’s the most powerful and underused tool a trader can have.
+A trading journal is a structured record of every trade you take: entry and exit prices, position size, emotional state, strategy used, and the lesson learned.
+Without this record, your blind spots stay invisible.
+It sounds basic, but it's the most underused tool a trader can own.

 Stop Repeating Trading Mistakes with a Detailed Trading Journal